Sofia-Jurusz/CSC120-A2/reflection.md

 First resubmit:
 I changed the names of the buy and sell functions to match what they were supposed to be.

+Second resubmit:
+When I rewrote the refurbish method, I did not have the right parameters.
+I was missing the new operating system, so I added that.
+I am hoping that will fix my problems of not being able to correctly refurbish a computer.